maegul/zekell_sqlite/notes.md

 __Tags__

 * autoincrement primary key
+  - autoincrement to prevent reuse of `rowids` when freed up ... which might be valuable for data integrity over the lifetime of the database,
+  - though it apparently takes up more CPU, addition of tags won't be common, so it shouldn't be a problem
 * long form (tag + parent_id)
 * Use recursive queries to get full parent path
 * Ensure uniqueness across tag name and parent_id